ionutbalosin/java-application-security-practices/README.md

 Open a browser and navigate to http://localhost:28080/public/swagger-ui/index.html to access the **Pizza Cooking OpenAPI definition**.

 Open a browser and navigate to http://localhost:38080/public/swagger-ui/index.html to access the **Pizza Delivery OpenAPI definition**.

+Open a browser and navigate to http://localhost:48080/WebGoat/login to access the **OWASP WebGoat UI**.

 ### Local Tests with Postman